When I started my verge garden, my reason was simple. I was fed up with mowing it. Back then, I had no idea where it would lead me.

 Get the best of The Shady Lanes Project in your inbox.
 You can manage your subscription and which emails you receive in your account settings.

 The Shady Lanes Project is a reader-supported publication and newsletter.
-Some posts are free, some are for paid subscribers only.
+Most posts are free, some are for paid subscribers only.

 Share The Shady Lanes Project